Single Storey Vs Double Storey Homes

 What you end up deciding on really comes down to the perceived value to you and what’s going to work best for your family.

 What’s worth more to you – a bigger yard, a grand looking home or open plan living?
 You could spend more money on the house and have a smaller block, or have a large block with a single storey, open plan design.

 Generally speaking, two storey homes are usually around $20,000 to $50,000 more expensive than traditional single storey homes.
 Could you save that money with a smaller lot?

-If you want to talk about single or two storey designs, you can drop into our Display Centre in Coomera, or take a look at the single storey display home in Pimpama and our double storey display home in Coomera.
+If you want to talk about single or two storey designs, you can always drop into our office in Ipswich, or take a look at the single storey display home in Deebing Heights.
 We’re always happy to chat about home designs and what would make your dream home.